 After reading the advantages of hand washing, the process seems more worthwhile now.
 Most of what you need, you already have on hand or should be able to find easily.

-The choice here is to either stockpile detergent now, make your own, or hope that stores are still operating so you can buy your Dr. Bronner’s Sal Suds or Tide.
+The choice here is to either stockpile detergent now, make your own, or hope that stores are still operating so you can buy your Dr. Bronner’s Sal Suds, or Tide.
 In most post-SHTF scenarios, you will need to make your own detergents and soaps.
-For instructions on homemade soap, read our article here.

 Repeated exposure to laundry detergent and soaps can be caustic to your skin.
 Washing clothes by hand is also grueling work for your hands.
 You may think you’re too tough for rubber gloves but wearing them will protect your skin from blisters and other damage.

 A little known fact is that distilled white vinegar can be used as a pretty good substitute for fabric softener.
 Add the vinegar during the final rinsing of your clothes.
 If the water is clean and no soap bubbles are present, clothes are washed.
 If not, repeat the rinsing process.

 Clothes Line and Clothespins

 After washing, hang your clothes up to dry.
 It’s best to set up your clothes line outside of the house and let the sunlight do all the drying.
 Not only does the sun dry clothes faster than if you hung them inside, it also works to kill any bacteria that might be on your clothes.

 Once clothes are washed and thoroughly rinsed, they will dry faster if you can wring most of the water out of them before hanging.
 Wringing the water and the soap out is very important for cleaner and softer clothes.